plaetzchen/F1-WLED-Live/README.md

 ## Long-term ideas

-* Skip the data base and keep timing data in RAM to speed up the process
+* Skip the database and keep timing data in RAM to speed up the process
 * Make the logic for the LEDs more robust, potentially including lapped cars
 * Move from a script on a laptop to a HomeAssistant Add-on or integration